 Equipment rental: You can rent skis from Liizi if you want to try it anywhere around Helsinki, independently of locations that have rental shops.

-One of my favourite winter activities!
+One of my favourite winter activities in Helsinki!
 Skates can be found easily second hand if you just want to give it a go, or rent them at a couple of different rinks.
 My favourite places to skate are the following:

 Brahenkenttä: rental available, a large ice rink and good hot chocolate afterwards.
 Check for the opening hours carefully!